nvikberg/IT_SAKERHET_JAVA23_Nikolina_Vikberg_Uppgift1/README.md

 ## En app som sparar registerings uppgifter i firestore databas med hashat och saltat lösenord
 ### Nikolina Vikberg - Grit Academy, Malmö

-Create an app that use
+Create an app
-Database: I used Firestore
+- Database: I used Firestore
-Security: Hashing
+- Security: Hashing
-Language: Java
+- Language: Java
 Functions:
-Create Account: The user should enter the necessary data.
+- Create Account: The user should enter the necessary data.
-View Account: The user should be able to view their account based on the username.
+- View Account: The user should be able to view their account based on the username.
-Delete Account: The user should be able to delete their account.
+- Delete Account: The user should be able to delete their account.

 Register Activity<br>